Tag Archives: Rene Russo

 Nightcrawler (2014), Jake Gyllenhaal, Bill Paxton

-This is no horror movie but in the role of Lou Bloom, an L.A.
+Nightcrawler is not quite a horror movie.
+However, in the role of Lou Bloom, an L.A.
 Crime Journalist, Jake Gyllenhaal has never been more gaunt and terrifying.

 It’s not just his deep, dark and sunken eyes that might give you nightmares.
 The audience learns rather quickly that not only is Lou smarter than the average person, he’s also, definitely a sociopath.